 Bose 900 Soundbar: how does it look?

 Sleek and simple, the Bose 900 Soundbar proves it doesn’t need to be gaudy or in-your-face to be fancy.
-All clean lines, it has a beautiful minimalist style in monochrome styles.
+With all clean lines, it has a beautiful minimalist style in monochrome styles.
 We tried the white version, but it also comes in black.

 The LED lights indicating the status aren’t the clearest, as there are around 25 different variations of color changes and pulses.
 You’ll find yourself squinting, trying to figure out if it’s a “central pulse” or “left to right pulse” to figure out what’s going on.
 This small irritation aside, it’s still a beautiful piece of kit, but don’t feel bad if you have to load up the troubleshooting guide.